That old car sitting unused could cost you far more than you think. Before you leave it abandoned, here’s what every Ontario car owner should know.

 2. Towing and Storage Charges

 Once a city tows your car, you must pay to retrieve it.
 Charges can include towing, daily storage fees, and admin costs.
-Failure to pay within a certain timeframe may result in the city taking ownership of the vehicle.
+If you fail to pay within a certain timeframe, the city may take ownership of the vehicle.

 3. Legal Liability